 Stock Music track: Bone To Pick

-This lonely, slide resonator guitar piece is the epitome of: No prospects, down on your luck, but you still got some pride and you’re still alive.
+This lonely, slide resonator guitar music piece is the epitome of: No prospects, down on your luck, but you still got some pride and you’re still alive.
 It’s a recording of a single performance with no fixed meter (free time).
 This is great for country dramas with protagonists battling feelings of despair, loneliness, poverty, fruitless crops, and emotional turmoil.
-Also, this is excellent for drone shots or landscapes of large sweeps of country and nature.
+Also, this is excellent music for drone shots or landscapes of large sweeps of country and nature.

 John Francis Jorgensen, aka John Starcluster, is a music producer and performing artist.
 His music has been placed all over the American TV/Cable universe for the last 5 years: The Young and The Restless, Ellen, Tyra Banks, American Pickers, Real Housewives of Miami, E News Daily, America’s Next Top Model, WWE Monday Night Raw, Toddlers in Tiaras, and the list goes on.